rodolfo-terriquez/workflowy-local-mcp/README.md

 # Workflowy Local MCP

-A local MCP server that lets Claude Code, Claude Desktop, and Cursor read and write to your Workflowy account.
+A local MCP server that lets LLMs read and write to your Workflowy account.

 ## Features